MicrosoftDocs/windows-itpro-docs/windows/client-management/declared-configuration-discovery.md

 ---
-title: Declared configuration discovery
+title: Windows declared configuration discovery
-description: Learn more about configuring discovery for declared configuration enrollment. ms.date: 08/14/2024 ms.topic: how-to
+description: Learn more about configuring discovery for Windows declared configuration enrollment. ms.date: 08/16/2024 ms.topic: how-to
 ---

 # Declared configuration discovery

-Declared configuration discovery uses a dedicated JSON schema to query enrollment details from the [discovery service endpoint (DS)](/openspecs/windows_protocols/ms-mde2/60deaa44-52df-4a47-a844-f5b42037f7d3#gt_8d76dac8-122a-452b-8c97-b25af916f19b).
+Windows Declared configuration (WinDC) discovery uses a dedicated JSON schema to query enrollment details from the [discovery service endpoint (DS)](/openspecs/windows_protocols/ms-mde2/60deaa44-52df-4a47-a844-f5b42037f7d3#gt_8d76dac8-122a-452b-8c97-b25af916f19b).
 This process involves sending HTTP requests with specific headers and a JSON body containing details such as user domain, tenant ID, and OS version.
 The DS responds with the necessary enrollment service URLs and authentication policies based on the enrollment type (Microsoft Entra joined or registered devices).

 This article outlines the schema structure for the HTTP request and response bodies, and provides examples to guide the implementation.